gboehl/dynare/doc/manual/source/running-dynare.rst

         obtained for the sample ranging to the `i` -th observation is saved in the `i` -th field.
 The fields for non-estimated endpoints are empty.

+    .. matvar:: oo_.time

+        Total computing time of the Dynare run, in seconds.
+This field is not set if the :opt:`notime` option has been used.

     *Example*